maneashd/DataEngineerFAQ-s-App-using-BedRock/README.md

 # Data Engineering FAQ's with RAG using Bedrock
 ![Project Architecture](ScreenShots/Screenshot6.png)

+## Overview
+This Project depicts the easy and programmatical approach to create a User intterface where a user can ask questions regarding Data Engineering using Large Language Models(LLM's) using Langchain framework and Amazon BedRock!

+## Technologies Used
+- Langchain
+- Amazon BedRock
+- Streamlit
+- Faiss-cpu

-# How to run?
+# How to run the application.

-## 1.Create a new environment
-'''bash
-conda create -n llmapp python=3.8 -y
+- conda create -n llmapp python=3.8 -y //Create a new environment
-'''

-## 2. Activate the environment

-'''bash
-conda activate llmapp
+- conda activate llmapp //Activate the environment
-'''

-## 3.Install the requirements package
+- pip install -r requirements.txt //Install the requirements package
-'''bash
-pip install -r requirements.txt
+- pip install -U langchain-community //Install Langchain community
-'''

-## 4. run application using Streamlit
+- streamlit run main.py //run application using Streamlit
-'''bash
-streamlit run main.py
-'''